paramsaini/Job-Search-Agent/README.md

 use of this project is considered **commercial use** and requires an explicit commercial license.

+Violation of these terms may result in termination of rights and pursuit of legal remedies under applicable law.

 For commercial licensing inquiries, contact the author.

 © 2026 Paramjeet Singh Saini.
 All rights reserved.